-“I can’t distinguish between real psychic input from my guides and other stuff, like imagination.
-I keep getting conflicting messages as well.
-What’s going on?”
+“I can’t distinguish between real spiritual input from my imagination, because I keep getting conflicting messages.”

-It’d be great if there was a formula for knowing what is your intuition and what is your imagination, but I don’t think there is one.
+It’d be great if there was an ‘exact science’ formula for knowing what is your intuition and what is your imagination, but I don’t think there is one.
 However, there are a few factors to keep in mind when trying to distinguish between intuition and other things.

 #1: Practice and Feedback

-Practicing psychics have it easier when it comes to distinguishing between imagination and intuition and this is because they get more feedback than anyone.
-They get their psychic insights validated, or not, as the case may be.
+Practising intuitives have it easier when it comes to distinguishing between imagination and intuition and this is because they get more feedback than anyone.
+They get their intuitive insights validated, or not, as the case may be.